 Note, that if we would model this as a beam (on the left) model will only “see” the axis.
 In such a case bending moment will be assigned to the cross-section.
 This is the DoF that shares information about rotation between elements.

 But in 2D we don’t need this.
 I’m sure you know how the stress distribution looks like in bending.
 If you have several 2D elements along with the height of this plate, you don’t need to carry the information about rotation to catch bending.
-All you need is the information about how high is the normal stress on the top, in the middle and at the bottom parts of your plate.
+All you need is the information about how high is the normal stress on the top, in the middle, and at the bottom parts of your plate.
 This will nicely describe bending for you!

 The rotation in the nodes “in-plane” of the 2D elements is useful when you want to connect a beam to the plate and in similar cases.
 Some FEA packages may use 2D elements that do not have “in-plane rotations” at nodes as well, but I think this is not a popular choice in 2D.

 Finally, we got to the place where you most likely operate in FEA.
 To be honest, we covered most of the things already, so this will be rather quick.
 This is why I like to start with spaces with fewer dimensions.
-You can discuss thing on simpler examples first.
+You can discuss things with simpler examples first.
 Here, we will more or less sum up what you’ve already learned!

 Firstly, the beam models, so 1D elements in a 3D space.
 I’m not much of an artist when it comes to drawings, so you will have to use some imagination here.
 No worries, only a little 😛